archer2o2x/Chronica-Lexis/reference/Chronica Lexis.md

 - When activated during sunrise, gain 1 charge with a max of 3, can only be used one per sunrise.
 - When activated outside of sunrise, grant strength for 30 seconds with the amount of charges as the level.

-Tale of the Falling Sun (Uncommon)
+Tale of the Rising Moon (Uncommon)
 - Consume 250 chrono to activate
 - When activated during sunset, gain 1 charge with a max of 3, can only be used once per sunset.
 - When activated outside of sunset, grant speed and jump boost for 30 seconds, with the amount of charges as the level.